ChrisVanNiekerkSU/14946092_mini_dissertation/README.md

 Source code associate with the mini-dissertation of Chris van Niekerk, presented in partial fulfilment of the requirements for the degree of MEng (Structured) (Industrial Engineering) at the Faculty of Engineering at Stellenbosch University.

-# A short description of each file follows:
+# A short description of each file

 ## calculate-tree-locs.py
 Calculation of tree positions as set out in Section 3.3.4 of the report